Bigil Box Office: Vijay Starrer Overtakes Petta To Pocket A Big Record!

 Bigil has been performing extremely well in Karnataka.
 Especially, in Bangalore, the film continues to be one among the most preferred Tamil movies.
 Reports suggest that Bigil has beaten Petta's collections at the Karnataka box office.

-Top Grossing Tamil Movie In Karnataka
+Top-Grossing Tamil Movie In Karnataka

 Rajinikanth's Petta too had a glorious run in theatres across Karnataka.
 However, with Bigil overtaking Petta's collections out there, the Vijay starrer has now turned out to be the top-grossing Tamil movie of 2019 in Karnataka.